 Since we began in 2013 our voices have filled The Roundhouse, Royal Festival Hall, Wilderness, Port Eliot, Citadel, TGE, Book Slam, The Union Chapel and other major London venues & events.
 We've collaborated with a range of artists & organisations including soul singer Omar, Samantha Whates, Joe Stilgoe, The Spooky Men’s Chorale, Voices Now, Irene Taylor Trust, The Choir With No Name, Music Venue's Trust.

-We've raised money for charity, most notably CALM and have been attempting to add to the profile-raising of group singing as a positive force for mental health & well being, with an emphasis on encouraging men's participation.
+We've raised money for charity, most notably CALM and have been raising the profile of men's group singing as a positive force for their mental health & well being.
 We've been the subject of TV news segments, newspaper articles & magazine pieces.

 In 2016 we released our first single, a double a side 7" & electronic release in collaboration with singer-songwriter Samantha Whates, and in 2017 we released 'Blue Moon / Breezeblocks', a video & recording project.